Kitware/trame/docs/api/source/trame.html.vuetify.rst

 ==========================

-You can find more information about using Vuetify with Trame |module_link|.
+You can find more information about using Vuetify with trame |module_link|.

 .. |module_link| raw:: html